kinfey/SLMChunking/README.md

 ### **Steps**

 1. Extract information including text, images and tables from the pdf document.
-PyPDF is used for text and images, and Azure Document Intelligence is used for charts
+PyPDF is used for text and images, and Azure Document Intelligence is used for tables

 2. Slice the extracted text/table through Phi-3/Phi-3.5 Instruct.
 Of course, Prompt is very important.
 It is necessary to keep the context coherence and keep the original text as much as possible.